-- Prevention of FIP is difficult since there are many factors contributing to development of the disease.
+- Prevention of FIP is difficult because there are many factors that contribute to the development of the disease.

-- Research has shown that some cats have a genetic predisposition which causes them to be more susceptible to developing FIP.
+- Research shows that some cats have a genetic predisposition.
+This causes them to be more susceptible to develop FIP.
 Therefore, although the FIPV itself is not contagious, multiple cats within the same family may be affected.

-- Selective breeding for overall disease resistance and health, along with stress reduction, is likely beneficial.
+- Selective breeding for disease resistance and stress reduction is beneficial.

-- Ensure you keep your cat healthy by visiting your veterinarian for regular wellness examinations.
+- Keep your cat healthy and visit your veterinarian for regular check-ups

-- Minimize exposure to infectious diseases and keep your cat up to date on recommended vaccinations.
+- Minimize exposure to infectious diseases and keep your cat up to date on vaccinations.

-- Litter boxes should be cleaned daily and located away from food and water dishes.
+- Clean your cat’s litter box daily and locate them away from food and water dishes.

-- To date, there is no test to screen healthy cats for the risk of developing FIP.
+- Currently, there isn’t a test to screen healthy cats for the risk of developing FIP.

-- In order to diagnose FIP in a sick cat, veterinarians must piece together several diagnostic clues, including clinical signs and common findings on lab work that correlate with FIP, as well as ruling out other diseases.
-Analysis of any fluid in the abdomen or chest is helpful for accurate diagnosis.
+- To diagnose FIP in a sick cat, veterinarians must piece together several diagnostic clues.
+These include clinical signs and common findings on lab work that correlate with FIP, as well as ruling out other diseases.
+Analysis of any fluid in the abdomen or chest helps make an accurate diagnosis.

 Vaccination for FIP?

-While a vaccine was developed to prevent FIP in cats, it has been controversial and there is limited evidence to show its effectiveness.
-Therefore, it is not recommended to be given at this time.
+While there is a vaccine to prevent FIP in cats, it is controversial.
+Also, there is limited evidence to show its effectiveness.
+Therefore, it is not recommended at this time.

-There are no known effective treatments for cats with FIP, but supportive care may help keep the affected cat comfortable and pain free.
-Currently, several veterinary research groups are working on novel approaches to treat the disease, meaning that in the future a treatment may become available.
+There are no known effective treatments for cats with FIP.
+You can help keep your cat comfortable and pain free with supportive care.
+Currently, several veterinary research groups are working on novel approaches to treat the disease.
+Hopefully, in the future a treatment will be available.